JoryKlaverstijn/LaMAS_G17/index.md

 ### Communication

 A third simplification that we introduced is the inability of each player to manually deduce the roles of another player through their actions.
 Any player in the game is only able to receive information on the role of another player by explicitly receiving that information through a public announcement.
 In the game players are also able to share information by public announcement with their fellow players, with those announcements always being truthful, e.g. the players can not lie.
 An anouncement is always a player revealing the role of another player (players cannot reveal their own role as this would make the game too simple for the villagers).

+## General kripke model implementation

+To be able to model the knowledge of all the players, we have chosen to create a separate Kripke model for each player.
+Each Kripke model then reflects the knowledge of a single player on the knowledge of all players, including their own knowledge.
+Each Kripke model has a set of possible worlds, where each world models a different possible permutation of the roles.
+For example, one world models the situation in which player 1 and player 2 are wolves, and the rest are villagers, and another world might model the situation in which player 3 and player 5 are wolves and the rest are villagers.
+Then in each Kripke model, the relations between the worlds for each player are modeled.
+The relations of the agent that the model belongs to reflects the knowledge of the agent on the game state.
+The relations of other agents in the Kripke model reflects what the agent thinks that the other agents know.
+This way we are able to use public anouncements to separately change the knowledge of agents on other agents' knowledge, and thus also use higher-order knowledge.

 ## Kripke Model Formalization